HPCguy/Squint/README.md

    code motion to reduce stalls, or register coloring to reduce register pressure, etc.
    None of these things are hard to do, but all consume time to implement.

-Below is a C function followed by a listing og the assembly language for the loop body, for all three compilers.
+Below is a C function followed by the assembly language listing for the loop body, for all three compilers.
 The MC compiler produces 3.05 assembly language instructions per (complex) line of high level C code: